gosme/Device_Manager/README.md

 > ```

 #### Linux (Ubuntu) Dependencies
-If you encounter an error starting the application on Ubuntu regarding the Qt platform plugin (e.g., `qt.qpa.plugin: Could not load the Qt platform plugin "xcb"` or warnings about `XDG_SESSION_TYPE=wayland`), you are missing required system libraries for PyQt.
+If you encounter an error starting the application on Ubuntu regarding the Qt platform plugin (e.g., `qt.qpa.plugin: Could not load the Qt platform plugin "xcb"` or warnings about `XDG_SESSION_TYPE=wayland`), you are missing required system libraries for PySide6.

 You can install them via `apt`:
 ```bash